marcoaversa/marcoaversa.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-descriptions: PhD Student @ School of Computing Science, University of Glasgow <br> <a href="https://www.dcs.gla.ac.uk/~rod/">Inference, Dynamics and Interaction Group</a> <br> <a href="https://www.physics.gla.ac.uk/xtremeLight/">Xtreme Light Group</a> <br> Researcher @ <a href="https://www.dotphoton.com/">DotPhoton</a> <br> Co-organizer @ <a href="https://aiaudit.org">aiaudit.org </a>
-# subtitle:
-# <a href='#'>Affiliations</a>.
+subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address:
+  address: >
+    <p>555 your office number</p>
+    <p>123 your address street</p>
+    <p>Your City, State 12345</p>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
+latest_posts: true  # includes a list of the newest posts
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-I'm Marco Aversa, a Research Scientist deeply passionate about the intersection of Machine Learning, Generative Models and Physics.
-I'm currently at the end of my PhD in Computer Science at the University of Glasgow, with a focus on Deep Learning for Computer Vision.
-My background in Physics drives my curiosity, especially when it comes to understanding the mysteries of neural networks.
-Often, these networks are seen as "black boxes," but I'm determined to use my physical insights to shed light on their workings.
-During my academic journey, I incorporated physical priors into machine learning architectures, aiming to embed knowledge of partially known systems directly into the learning processes.

-My interests span across Data-Centric AI, Physics-Infused Neural Networks, Generative Models and Optical Neural Networks.
-Each of these domains represents a step towards bridging the gap between the deterministic world of physics and the evolving landscape of machine learning.

-If you're interested in discussing any of these topics or just want to have a chat, please feel free to contact me!
+Write your biography here.
+Tell the world about yourself.
+Link to your favorite [subreddit](http://reddit.com).
+You can put a picture in, too.
+The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+Put your address / P.O. box / other info right below your picture.
+You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
+Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

+Link to your social media connections, too.
+This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.